adlnet/xAPI-Spec/xAPI.md

     * with strings where booleans are required, even if those strings contain booleans.
     * with any non-format-following key or value, including the empty string, where a string with a particular format (such as mailto IRI, UUID, or IRI) is required.
-    * where the case of a key does not match the case specified in the standard.
+    * where the case of a key does not match the case specified in this specification.
-    * where the case of a value restricted to enumerated values does not match an enumerated value given in the standard exactly.
+    * where the case of a value restricted to enumerated values does not match an enumerated value given in this specification exactly.
+    * where a key or value is not allowed by this specification.
 * The LRS MUST reject Statements containing IRL, IRI, or IRI values without a scheme.
 * The LRS MUST at least validate that the sequence of token lengths for language map keys matches the [RFC 5646](http://tools.ietf.org/html/rfc5646) standard.